IIH Global - logo

 Cost Range: $1,000 to $5,000

-2. Intermediate Comic Book Store Website
+2. Pricing for an Intermediate Comic Store Website

 An intermediate website might offer more custom design elements, enhanced e-commerce features such as advanced product filtering, and customer reviews, and a more robust CMS (Content Management System) that allows for easier updates and management.
 This level might also include initial SEO optimization and mobile responsiveness.